F0x1d/EPOS/README.md

 # EPOS

-Android app for Perm schools digital journal.
+My old and very simple Android app for [Perm schools digital journal](https://school.permkrai.ru/).
 Official app is unreal to use, so i made my own

-This is my really old app